bdavidxyz/chirpy/_drafts/2024-01-29-generate-authentication-like-rails-8-will.md

 The <a href="https://github.com/lazaronixon/authentication-zero" target="_blank">authentication-zero</a> gem is the closest solution so far.

 I used it I found it very enjoyable, very few lines of code, very easy to customize, full test suite to ensure that all my customisations doesn't generate any kind of regression.
 Finally, I added some custom turbo_stream on top of validation to ensure a top-notch user experience.

+The tutorial here is a simplified version of my current use.

 ## Prerequisites